nazariofelix-CTB/fibromyalgia-phenotyping-markov/README.md

 If you utilize this computational framework, code architecture, or results in your research, please cite our JBI manuscript:

 González, N. F., et al. "A Unified Computational Framework for Modelling Longitudinal Trajectories and Recurrent Interventions in Real-World Clinical Data: The Case of Chronic Pain Phenotypes."
 Journal of Biomedical Informatics (2026).
-DOI: [Insert Zenodo/Publisher DOI Here]
+DOI: (https://doi.org/10.5281/zenodo.20528593)